kubewarden/community/general-technical-questions.md

   Build pipelines generate SPDX SBOMs and SLSA provenance attestations for every Wasm module, container image, and Helm chart.
   All artifacts are signed with Sigstore’s Cosign and published alongside attestations—enabling fully automated, end-to-end verification of artifact integrity and origin.
   See [Verifying Kubewarden](https://docs.kubewarden.io/tutorials/verifying-kubewarden) and [the SLSA level 3 blogpost](https://www.kubewarden.io/blog/2024/11/kubewarden-1-18-release-slsa-level-3/) for more details.

 - Outline or link to the project’s architecture requirements?
 Describe how they differ for Proof of Concept, Development, Test and Production environments, as applicable.

+  The project architecture documentation is available at: https://docs.kubewarden.io/explanations/architecture

+  For a production environment, multiple replicas of the `kubewarden-controller` and `policy-server` components should be deployed to ensure high availability and fault tolerance.
+  Also, multiple policy server instances can be deployed to handle different sets of policies, allowing for better resource allocation and isolation.
+  See [Configuring Kubewarden stack for production](https://docs.kubewarden.io/howtos/production-deployments) and [Configuring Policy Server for production](https://docs.kubewarden.io/howtos/policy-servers/production-deployments) for more details.

+  End-to-end and load tests are run against a production-like environment.
+  Development and integration test environments are typically single-node clusters, where both the `kubewarden-controller` and `policy-server` components are deployed as single replicas.

 - Define any specific service dependencies the project relies on in the cluster.

+  The project does not have any specific service dependencies in the cluster.
+  Optionally, the project can be integrated with external services for observability, audit visualization, and policy management.

+  See [Integrations](#integrations) for the list of supported integrations.
+  See [Dependecy Matrix](https://docs.kubewarden.io/reference/dependency-matrix) for the list of dependencies.

 - Describe how the project implements Identity and Access Management.

   The project relies on the native Kubernetes [RBAC](https://docs.kubewarden.io/howtos/security-hardening#rbac) feature to control what each component can access.